-1. A capacity and energy retail access program for up to 500 MW will begin no later than twelve months following Commission approval of this settlement agreement.
+1. A capacity and energy retail access program for up to 500 MW will begin no later than nine months following Commission approval of this settlement agreement (i.e., by June 1, 1998, assuming approval is obtained no later than September 30, 1997).